qeedquan/qeedquan.github.io/_posts/2017-06-21-Using-QEMU-Versatile-Display-Input.markdown

 {% endhighlight %}

 ### CLCD
 CLCD provides us with a frame buffer display that we can draw to.
 We setup the mode to be 32 bit true color 640x480 resolution.
-We also provide a free area for the framebuffer.
-We enable and disable the display during drawing so we do not see the partial updates which shows tearing.
-We use the frame buffer to implement the familiar setpixel() and fillrect() on top of it.
+We also provide a free memory area for the framebuffer.
+We also need to enable and disable the display during drawing so we do not see the partial updates which shows tearing.
+The frame buffer is used as a building block for the familiar setpixel() and fillrect().
 The only thing we need to do is write to the frame buffer and enable the device to see the update.
 Here is the [CLCD data sheet].

 {% highlight c %}
 // clcd.c